awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

 1. On the **Configure Auto Scaling group details** page, do the following:

-   1. For **Launch template version**, choose whether the Auto Scaling group uses the default or the latest version of the launch template when scaling out\.
+   1. For **Launch template version**, choose whether the Auto Scaling group uses the default, the latest, or a specific version of the launch template when scaling out\.

    1. For **Group name**, type a name for your Auto Scaling group\.